corgibytes/styleguide/content-style-guide/04-grammar-and-mechanics.html.md

 #### Pronouns

+Use the pronouns that people use to identify themselves.
 If your subject’s gender is unknown or irrelevant, use “they,” “them,” and “their” as a singular pronoun.
-Use “he/him/his” and “she/her/her” pronouns as appropriate.
+Some individuals may also prefer using "they/them" pronouns.
 Don’t use “one” as a pronoun.

 For more on writing about gender, see [Writing about people](/03-writing-about-people.html.md).